 |Delivery time:||In-Store: We will contact you shortly to arrange for pickup!|

-This unique little diorama is made from a real egg covered with a cotton material In the background is the beautiful St. John Bridge just North of Portland Oregon.
+This unique little diorama is made from a real egg covered with a cotton material (the material in the 2nd photo is the material that is on the egg in the store.)
+I forgot to take a photo of the new one.
+In the background is the beautiful St. John Bridge just North of Portland Oregon.
 In the foreground is a tiny deer surrounded by nature.
 At the top inside are clouds made of cotton.
 It is very strong as it has layers of glue, "diamond dust," and fabric.
 It comes with a little stand made of a !/2 an egg shell.

 I love my 'Amy Eggs'.
 We bring them out every year.
 My children loved them and now my grandchildren love them".
 I get them custom made with names and whatever theme is a favorite that year."
 Vickie Kendrick